Fire Prevention Invoice Queries

 Regardless of receiving a fire prevention notice, property owners are legally obliged to keep their property clear of fire hazard.

 Clear explanatory notes were attached to the Fire Prevention Notice that was sent to you.
-The notes explained that if the work was not completed by the date on the notice, then the Municipal Fire Prevention Officer or an agent acting on behalf of City of Greater Bendigo, may enter upon your land and take the necessary steps to complete the works (as allowed under sections 225 and 232 of the Local Government Act 1989).
+The notes explained that if the work was not completed by the date on the notice, then the Municipal Fire Prevention Officer or an agent acting on behalf of City of Greater Bendigo, may enter upon your land and take the necessary steps to complete the works (as allowed per section 118 of the Local Government Act 2020).

 The notes also provided details on options to appeal the notice or request an extension of time.
 If this did not occur the City has organised for a contractor to undertake the works.